Sign up for a Demo

 Certificial offers a free plan for up to 5 Vendors, making it accessible to small teams for testing the platform.
 For organizations working with more than 5 Vendors, pricing is customized based on Vendor volume and required features.
 Certificial is moderately priced compared to other certificate of insurance tracking solutions.

 ROI justification is straightforward.
 Time savings alone deliver 100+ hours annually per organization - no more calling Agents quarterly to verify coverage, no more chasing Vendors for renewal documents.
 Risk reduction is even more compelling: preventing a single uninsured incident can save $500,000+.
-The compliance rate improvement (60-70% to 90%+) often justifies the investment before calculating time savings.
+The compliance rate improvement (60-70% to ~90% in the PowerFlex case) often justifies the investment before calculating time savings.

 Certificial is best for organizations where knowing that coverage is actually valid right now matters more than minimizing software costs.